 Here's a video of one of the male aggression trials I did to determine whether male throat color polymorphisms are associated with variation in male agonistic behavior in the mesquite lizard.
 There are several other lizard species where that's the case, but the mesquite lizard is unusual in that males in some populations have an orange/yellow/blue trimorphism (like Cerro Peña Nevada, above), whereas others have an orange/yellow/white trimorphism in males (like San Antonio de las Alazanas, above).
 I performed dyadic male aggression trials in both these populations.
 I found that throat color variation is associated with behavioral variation in males from both places, but the signal content of particular colors differs between populations.
-For more details, please see the paper I published in the journal Behavioral Ecology (attached below).
+For more details, please see the paper my collaborators and I published in the journal Behavioral Ecology (on my Recent Publications page).

 Thanks to Brendan Bane for helping me put the video together and add the text!